Thyroid

 1. Graves’ Disease:

-An autoimmune disorder where the immune system causes the thyroid to produce excessive amounts of hormones.
+An autoimmune disorder in which the immune system stimulates the thyroid to produce excessive hormones.

 2. Thyroiditis: